5 secrets to securing medical device venture capital in 2023

-As a founder of a medical device development company, securing medical device venture capital is one of the biggest barriers you will need to overcome.
+As a founder of a medical device development company, securing medical device venture capital is one of the biggest barriers you'll need to overcome.

-You've attracted a large audience of early adopters and need to show investors that you're ready to take it to the next level.
-Moreover, you need to convince investors that their monetary contributions will yield a positive return on investment.
+So: you've attracted an audience of early adopters and need to show investors that you're ready to take it to the next level.
+Plus you need to convince VCs that their financial support will produce a real return on investment.

 Secret #1: Set up scalable systems

-Investors are looking for exponential growth potential—which means your eQMS and other systems should be scalable.
+Investors are looking for exponential growth potential, which means your key business tools, processes and systems should be onboarded and built with one eye on long-term scalability.

 Secret #2: Look for shared values